rilarila/deep_learning/README.md

 		regression - boolean, classification or regression
-		header - boolean, whether or not to ignore first line output_value_is_first - boolean, true if output is the first value, false if the output is the last value in each row
+		header - boolean, whether or not to ignore first line output_value_is_first - boolean, true if output is the first value, false if the output is the last value in each row upsampling - boolean, if true and the model is classification, upsamples data to have an equal number of data points for each bin

 #### TODO - currently only uses python pickle
 `def load_model(model_dump):`